 Mejia remarked that all four petitioners were part of the original initiative’s coalition.
 They are San Manuel, Rincon, Graton Rancheria and Wilton Rancheria.

-This tribal initiative tries to limit operator influence by requiring that sports betting apps offer only the tribe’s brand.
+This tribal initiative tries to limit operator influence by requiring that California sports betting apps offer only the tribe’s brand.

 Language in the proposal deems the qualified tribal initiative as conflicting.
 So they can’t pass together.
 However, Mejia noted that petitioners have until Dec.
 12 to change the newest initiative.